 More than ever, funders are seeking creative opportunities to put their money to work in ways that are proven to help people in need.
-Private funders have limited opportunities to make true investments that measurably improve lives and offer the potential of making their money back or even realizing a modest return.
-PFS offers funders the opportunity for that kind of win-win situation, while also growing the pool of resources available for high-impact service providers.
-With this new model, funders will know the outcomes of the programs they are funding, while also giving back to their communities in meaningful ways by investing in proven preventative interventions that improve lives.
+Private funders have limited opportunities to make investments that measurably improve lives, and even fewer chances to receive a return on that investment.
+PFS offers funders that win-win situation, while also growing the pool of resources available for high-impact service providers.
+With this new model, funders will know the outcomes of the programs they are funding, and have the opportunity to back to their communities in meaningful and lasting ways.

-Private funders in the Partnering for Family Success Program include both financial investors and philanthropic organizations that are all committed to improving outcomes for children and families in Cuyahoga County.
-Combined, funders of PFS programs leverage significant resources for providers to track outcomes over a longer period of time and demonstrate a meaningful impact for individuals and communities.
+Private funders in the Partnering for Family Success Program include two national Community Development Financial Institutions (CDFIs) and three local philanthropic organizations, all of whom are committed to improving outcomes for children and families in Cuyahoga County.
+Combined, funders of PFS programs leverage significant resources that allow providers to track outcomes over a longer period of time and demonstrate a significant impact for individuals and communities.